This guide was originally written and published in 2020 and has been updated. Some dishes and products may have changed since.

 Why do so many people plan their vacations in the summer?
-It’s finally nice here and there’s approximately 20 festivals every single day.
-I’ve been on a mission to find fun experiences worth traveling for in the winter and I definitely started off on a good foot heading to New Hampshire.
-The White Mountains are absolutely stunning to see in real life.
-Although there’s a specific attraction that brought me to the area, they have plenty to do year round in Woodstock, New Hampshire.
-Check out our guide to see what to do and where to stay in New Hampshire!
+It’s finally nice here in Buffalo and there’s approximately 20 festivals every single day.
+We’ve been on a mission to find fun experiences worth traveling for in the winter and started off on a good foot heading to Woodstock, New Hampshire.
+The White Mountains are absolutely stunning to see in real life and they have plenty to do year round.
+Check out our guide to see what to do and where to stay:

 Checking into the Woodstock Inn Brewery